8 Benefits Of Cloth Diapers

 The benefits of cloth diapers for the environment are huge.
 And they’re one was that families can make a huge difference… and look at cute, bubble bums while they’re at it!

 Since cloth diapers don’t “pull” the fluid away from the baby they are immediately aware that they are wet.
 Most babes dislike being wet and thus are easier to potty train.

 While cloth diapers may not pull wetness away, they are super absorbent!
-And if, like Baby Bear, you need a bit more absorbency, there are all sorts of liners and pre-folds you can opt for.
+And if you need a bit more absorbency, there are all sorts of liners and pre-folds you can opt for.

 Again, part of learning to cloth diaper is finding the best system for you and the babe.
 Try new and different styles.